 How will you do it?

-- Choose relatable stories: Select testimonials or case studies that resonate with your target audience.
+- Choose relatable stories: Select testimonials or marketing case studies that resonate with your target audience.
 Show how your product or service has solved a problem or addressed a need similar to theirs.

 - Incorporate diverse perspectives: Showcase stories from a variety of sources, including different industries, demographics, and backgrounds.
 This will appeal to a broader audience and demonstrate your brand’s versatility.